xmindltd/xmind-sdk-js/docs/en.md

 ###### .destroy(componentId) => Topic

-* Destroy a component from the map tree.
+* Destroy a component from the map tree

 > _!!!
 IMPORTANT_
 >